kachi-tutorials/koa-sql-tutorial/README.md

 ## Adding Models

-Once postgres is installed, run the following command:

-Let's run the following commands in the terminal:
+Once postgres is installed, let's run the following commands in the terminal:

 ```bash
 mkdir models